 Levin funds may not be used to pay for any part of FEA if the activity refers to a clearly identified federal candidate.
 In addition, Levin funds may not be used to pay for any part of the cost of any broadcasting, cable or satellite communication (unless the communication refers solely to a clearly identified state or local candidate).
-If a party committee pays to produce Internet content that would qualify as FEA—e.g., a video that promotes, supports, attacks or opposes a clearly identified federal candidate—and pays to post that content on another person’s website, then the entire cost of production and publication of the content must be paid for with federal funds.
+If a party committee pays to produce internet content that would qualify as FEA—for example, a video that promotes, supports, attacks or opposes a clearly identified federal candidate—and pays to post that content on another person’s website, then the entire cost of production and publication of the content must be paid for with federal funds.

-Disbursements for allocable federal election activity may be paid for either entirely with federal funds or with a combination of federal funds and Levin funds.
+Disbursements for allocable Federal Election Activity may be paid for either entirely with federal funds or with a combination of federal funds and Levin funds.

 Unregistered party organizations should note that, unless the payments otherwise qualify as expenditures, payments of federal funds or Levin funds for FEA by a state, district or local party committee do not constitute expenditures for the purpose of determining registration requirements.

 When allocating FEA, committees must use a fixed minimum percentage of federal funds.
 The minimum percentage of federal funds depends upon which federal offices appear on the ballot during the election year:

 - If both a presidential candidate and a Senate candidate appear on the ballot, then at least 36 percent of the expenses must be allocated to the federal account;

 - If a presidential candidate, but not a Senate candidate, appears on the ballot, then at least 28 percent of the expenses must be allocated to the federal account;

 - If a Senate candidate, but not a presidential candidate, appears on the ballot, then at least 21 percent of the expenses must be allocated to the federal account; and